Course description

 c.
 Client-side vs. server-side security concerns

-e.
-Secure development lifecycle for web applications
+d.
+Secure design principles for web applications

 f.
 Practical Exercises

-b.
+d.
 Input validation and output encoding techniques

-c.
+e.
 Secure session management and authentication mechanisms

 f.
 Practical Exercises